-#2 Other Includes cash, cash equivalents to facilitate the liquidity in the Sub-Fund, and other investments for which there are insufficient data.
+#2 Other Includes cash, cash equivalents to facilitate the liquidity in the Sub-Fund, and financial derivative instruments may also be used for the purposes of efficient portfolio management and/or to generate gains.
+The Sub-Fund may enter into total return swaps in order to improve the Sub-Fund's performance and generate capital or additional income as well as invest in other investments for which there are insufficient data.

 The asset allocation may change over time and percentages should be seen as an minimum average over an extended period of time.
-Calculations may rely on incomplete or inaccurate company or third party data.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
-Not applicable